Newborn Photography – Tips for expecting parents

 What should you consider besides the cost?

 The first question I’m generally asked is how much?
-Sure, cost is a determining factor to any purchase, I get that BUT this is your baby.
-I’ve been there, three times! and as an expected parent I know how much time goes into researching all the safety recommendations for the essentials.
+Sure, the cost is a determining factor to any purchase, I get that BUT this is your baby.
+I’ve been there, three times! and as an expected parent, I know how much time goes into researching all the safety recommendations for the essentials.
 Newborn photography is no different.

 Here are some more pressing questions to ask when considering who’s the best fit for you.